dgaimpact/dga-platform/00_FOUNDATIONS/blueprints/BP-P5 - Relationship-Continuity-Blueprint.md

 ---

-## 7. Relationship to Other Pillars
+## 7. Relationship to Other DGA Pillars

 ### P3 — Audit

 - Audits may inform **timing awareness**
 - Audits never justify pursuit
 - Audit insights do not create urgency